Zhabonchik/public-obsidian-vault-java-concurrency/docs/plugins/Encrypt.md

 - `algorithm`: Encryption algorithm to use
   - `"aes-256-cbc"` (default): AES-256 in CBC mode
   - `"aes-256-gcm"`: AES-256 in GCM mode (authenticated encryption)
-  - `"aes-256-ecb"`: AES-256 in ECB mode (not recommended)
+  - Key length is automatically inferred from the algorithm (e.g., 256-bit = 32 bytes)
-- `ttl`: Time-to-live for cached passwords in seconds (default: 7 days)
+- `encryptedFolders`: Object mapping folder paths to passwords or configuration objects for folder-level encryption
-- `message`: Default message shown on encrypted pages
+- `ttl`: Time-to-live for cached passwords in seconds (default: 604800 = 7 days, set to 0 for session-only)
-- `encryptedFolders`: Configure folder-level encryption
+- `message`: Message to be displayed in the decryption page

 ## How Configuration Works